James Jett

-James Sherman Jett (born December 28, 1970), is a former American football wide receiver and Olympic sprinter who played nine seasons for the Los Angeles/Oakland Raiders from 1993 to 2002, in the National Football League (NFL).
+James Sherman Jett (born December 28, 1970), is an American former professional football player and Olympic sprinter.
+He played football as a wide receiver for nine seasons with the Los Angeles/Oakland Raiders of the National Football League (NFL) from 1993 to 2002.
 He attended college at West Virginia University.
 He guided the Jefferson High School Cougars of Shenandoah Junction, West Virginia to the state playoffs in 1988.
 James also ran for the JHS Cougar's Track Team.

 Collegiate career

 Jett played college football at West Virginia University where he was a four-year starter at receiver.

 Freshman season (1989)

 Jett entered the 1989 season as the only true freshman to play on the eventual Gator Bowl team.
 Jett was one of the targets, along with senior Reggie Rembert, for All-American quarterback Major Harris.
 Along with receiving, Jett led the Mountaineers as a return specialist.
 Jett finished the season with only 8 receptions but 179 yards and three touchdowns.
 He also had a total of 35 returns for 504 yards.